docQodly/docs/docs/language/basics/lang-control-flow.md

 You want to raise the salary of all British employees in an entity selection:

 ```4d
- var emp : Object
+ var emp : object
- for each(emp,ds.Employees.query("country='UK'"))
+ forEach(emp,ds.Employees.query("country='UK'"))
     emp.salary=emp.salary*1.03
     emp.save()
- end for each
+ end
 ```

 ### Loop through object properties

-When `for each...end for each` is used with an *Expression* of the Object type, the *Current_Item* parameter is a text variable automatically filled with the name of the currently processed property.
+When `forEach...end` is used with an *Expression* of the Object type, the *Current_Item* parameter is a string variable automatically filled with the name of the currently processed property.

 The properties of the object are processed according to their order of creation.
 During the loop, properties can be added to or removed from the object, without modifying the number of loops that will remain based on the original number of properties of the object.